Halloween Email Design & Subject Lines Examples

-4. Decorate your CTA button
+4. Decorate your CTA buttons

-No matter how much we love, and how hard we try to entertain our customers, our main goal is to sell our products.
+In emails, every detail matters.
 This means that you should spice up your Halloween email template with a beautiful call-to-action button.

 Do not use this trick too often, only on special occasions.
 Remember to stick to the image-to-text ratio.